"How sad it is to think that we would give up on any other creature who’s just like us."

 What stops us from getting to know someone is fear.
-We fear what we are not connected to; when we are connected, we do not fear.
-Disconnection only brings about more fear and more unknown.
+We fear what we are not connected to, but when we are connected, we do not fear.
+Disconnection only brings about more fear and more unknowns.
 We must be "brave enough" because empathy takes courage, a lot of courage.
 It takes a lot of courage to wear someone else's shoes, especially when ours is so much more comfortable.
-So, why connect when we can be afraid?
-Because it is a much happier existence to live connected and not in a constant state of fear of the unknown.
-There is the routine, monotonous, mundane, accumulation of micro-fears and micro-anxieties we mistake for normal living — until we can no longer differentiate suffering from breathing.
+So why connect when we can be afraid?
+Because it is a much happier existence to live connected and not in constant states of fear.
+There is this routine, monotonous, mundane, accumulation of micro-fears and micro-anxieties that we mistake for normal living — where we can no longer differentiate suffering from breathing.
 Tearing ourselves down bit by bit, all the way to our shoes.

 Francois Clemmons became the first African-American to have a recurring role on a kids' TV series when he joined the cast of Mr. Rogers' Neighborhood.
 Clemmons recalls the era as being a time black protesters were still being attacked by police dogs and sprayed with hoses, where there was still segregation.
 For this reason, and for facing police brutality himself, Francois Clemmons was not particularly enthusiastic about playing a police officer.

 In one particular episode, it was supposed to be a hot day and Mr. Rogers was resting his feet in a plastic pool.
 Clemmons recalled:

 [Mr. Rogers acted as he believed Jesus would.]

 On the final day of the program, Mr. Rogers ended the show as he always did, by taking off his sneakers, hanging up his sweater, and saying:

 On this occasion, Francois Clemmons noticed Mr. Rogers was looking directly at him.
 Clemmons asked him after the show: